krishchopra/name-the-pokemon/README.md

 - You'll be shown an image of a Pokémon
 - Choose the correct name from four options
 - Answer quickly for more points
-- Try to get the highest score possible!
+- Try to get the highest score possible
+- Single/multiplayer mode available!